 - D1.
 Communicate

 - D2.
 Use numeracy

 - D3.
 Use information technology (IT)

 - D4.
-Use Excel
+Work as a team

 - D5.
-Work as a team
+Self-manage

 - D6.
-Self-manage
+Learn to learn

 - D7.
-Learn to learn
+Application of mathematics to formulate and model economic problems

-Assessment strategy: Assessment strategy to enable the learning outcomes to be achieved and demonstrated:

-Besides the traditional exam, all modules include a coursework component with elements that range from the traditional essay, dissertations and projects to group work tasks and presentations, individual presentations, online tests (formative and summative), vivas and debates.
+Assessment strategy: Assessment strategy to enable the learning outcomes to be achieved and demonstrated: Besides examinations, all modules include a coursework component with elements that range from essay, dissertations and projects to group work tasks and presentations, individual presentations, online tests (formative and summative), vivas and debates.
 Many of these assessments rely on students developing skills relevant to their future employability (e.g. team work, and competence in generic and specific IT software).
-There is a strong focus on quantitative analysis, the capacity to research effectively and to present information in both written verbal forms.
-Problem solving, reflection and applied learning are also important to fulfilling the programme learning outcomes.
+There is a strong focus on quantitative analysis, the capacity to research effectively and to present information in both written and verbal forms.
+Problem solving, reflection and applied learning are also important to fulfilling the programme learning outcomes, and many assessments are based on very recent or current economic events.

-The syllabus for many modules (where relevant) exposes our students to a range of global issues.
-In terms of creating open-minded, reflective, and inter-dependant learners, many of the topics covered in modules oblige students to reassess their own values and perceptions; more generally, the subject group promote the concept of the reflective practitioner and the collegiate tradition of discussion and cooperation.
+The syllabus for many modules (where relevant) exposes our students to a range of global issues, including sustainability.
+In terms of creating open-minded, reflective, and inter-dependent learners, many of the topics covered in modules oblige students to reassess their own values and perceptions; more generally, the subject group promote the concept of the reflective practitioner and the collegiate tradition of discussion and cooperation.